|Kit:||Sword, 1/72; completed on 2019-01-12. Many thanks to my friend Mike Hirsch for the kit.|

 |Aircraft:||1st prototype (no serial no.), Muroc, CA, circa 1944.|

-The Northrop N-9M was a 1/3rd scale prototype for the XB-35 flying wing bomber, originally built to test the aerodynamic concept; later, the three prototypes were used to familiarize pilots with the unique flying characteristics of an airplane of this type.
-All three prototypes (N-9M aka N-9M-1, N-9MA and N-9MB) were all slightly different.
-Today, the N-9MB survives and has been restored to flying condition in Chino, CA.
+The Northrop N-9M was a 1/3rd scale prototype for the XB-35 flying wing bomber, originally built to test the aerodynamic concept; later, the four prototypes were used to familiarize pilots with the unique flying characteristics of an airplane of this type.
+The four prototypes (N-9M aka N-9M-1, N-9M-2, N-9MA and N-9MB) were all slightly different.
+Today, the N-9MB survives and has been restored to flying condition in Chino, CA. (UPDATE: Sadly, the N-9MB crashed on 2019-04-22, killing the pilot.)

 The Sword kit is accurate but requires some additional details to be built (wheel wells, engine intakes, landing gear details, new tail wheel, etc.).
 Luckily, the kit came with some resin parts for the cockpit.
-Also, since all three aircraft were used for research, at different times they had different sensors, etc., attached.
-This makes the subject difficult from the modeler's standpoint; they also had different markings and paint schemes.
+Also, since all four aircraft were used for research, at different times they had different sensors, etc., attached; they also had different markings and paint schemes.
+This makes the subject difficult from the modeler's standpoint.

 I spent a lot of time preparing the surface of the model for painting.
 I filled in most of the existing panel lines and other "grooves", and scribed new lines for ailerons and flaps.
 I sprayed the model initially with Tamiya's flat white to reveal any imperfections.
 This process had to be repeated a few times, and even after spraying the yellow there were things that required attention (filling in, sanding).